name banner

 1277 William de Altham settled the long standing dispute with Kirkstall over Accrington and Huncoat rights by renouncing the claim in return for 80 marks of silver.

-1287 Kirkstall Abbey got into financial difficulty and relinquished their Accrington and Huncoat estates back to the de Lacy family on leasehold.
+1287 Kirkstall Abbey got into financial difficulty and relinquished their Accrington and Huncoat estates to the de Lacy family on leasehold.

 1300 William de Huncoat was living in Huncoat Hall and the site on the hillside above the Griffin’s Head is possibly the earliest still surviving of any building in the village.

-1305 The Halmot Court records of Accrington indicate that Huncoat tenants farmed 309 acres and paid an annual rent of around £5 to the de Lacy’s on the Feast of St Giles (1st Sept.).
+1305 The Halmot Court records of Accrington indicate that Huncoat tenants farmed 309 acres and paid an annual rent of around £5 to the de Lacy’s on the Feast of St Giles (1st Sept).

 1318 John de Huncoat exchanged Huncoat Hall for a similar possession in Hapton belonging to a William de Birtwistle.
-Thus the family de Huncoat disappear from history and the Birtwistles’ start 426 years of association with the village.
+Thus the family de Huncoat disappear from this history and the Birtwistles’ start 426 years of association with the village.

 1399 The land belonging to the Duke of Lancaster including Huncoat passed to his son who became King Henry IV and thus remained a royal possession until the Civil War in 1649.